chenchaoyi/saucebreak/README.md

 do is to go to your Sauce Labs dashboard and wait for the full control over the simulator/emulator.

+Even more, this tool creates Sauce Connect tunnel automatically for you, so your mobile application is able to access internal network assets from remote Sauce Labs VMs.

 ## Setup

 * Install [Node.js >= v4.2.3 and npm](http://nodejs.org/)